 Supporting family caregivers, specifically unpaid family or informal caregivers, is a focus of MeHI’s Aging and Caregiving Initiative.
-With the shifting demographics in the nation and within Massachusetts, challenges specific to the aging population and those who are, or will be caregivers, is increasing.
+With the shifting demographics in the nation and within Massachusetts, challenges specific to the aging population and those who are, or will be, caregivers are increasing.

 2017 Caregivers and Digital Health Report